pulkitsharma07/pulkitsharma07.github.io/_posts/2020-10-03-hacktoberfest-india.markdown

 The coaching industry actively promotes "cracking" these exams, and I am so tired writing on that topic that I do not want to write more about it here.
 Refer to my post on this [here](https://www.linkedin.com/pulse/coding-interviewing-coaching-industry-prologue-pulkit-sharma?articleId=6662006663559684097).
 Some children start joining these coaching classes from as low as 5th grade! (apart from doing regular school), just to be able to "crack" the IITs after 7-8 years !

 Now how is coaching industry a Jugaad ?
 Simply because from the point of view of IITs, attending regular school should be enough to prep you for the exams (I think).
-These coaching industries have made the process significantly harder as you can't even hope of getting a low tier IIT without without attending the coaching classes.
+These coaching industries have made the process significantly harder as you can't even hope of getting a low tier IIT without attending the coaching classes.

 The IIT coaching industry is minting fat cheques out of this entire situation, look at these ads on the front page of the news paper.
 These ads create a vicious cycle by reinforcing the core "signalling" construct of our society.